We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Prime 110 test also requires a finger prick to obtain a small blood sample.
 The kit provides all necessary equipment and instructions.

-The company also includes a returns envelope wherein a person can enclose their sample and send it back to the laboratory at no additional cost.
+The company also includes a return envelope wherein a person can enclose their sample and send it back to the laboratory at no additional cost.

 Prime 110 sends the results and a thorough report by email.
 Individuals can purchase a fast-track test and receive their results within 48 hours of the laboratory receiving the blood sample.

 The company uses an ISO-9001 certified facility for testing.
-The laboratory analyzes the blood sample for the presence of IgE and Ig4.
+The laboratory analyzes the blood sample for the presence of IgE and IgG4.

-The Prime 110 Allergy & Intolerance Test looks for 75 food intolerances and 35 common allergies.
+The Prime 110 Allergy & Intolerance Test looks for 75 purported food intolerances and 35 common allergies.

-Again, there is no data to suggest Ig4 levels truly correlate with food intolerances.
+Again, there is no data to suggest IgG4 levels truly correlate with food intolerances.

 The company is currently unable to process results from people in the states of New York and New Jersey.

-An at-home allergy test should not replace a visit to a doctor or immunologist.
+An at-home allergy test should not replace a visit to a primary care doctor, allergist, or immunologist.

 The American College of Asthma, Allergy & Immunology recommends seeing a healthcare professional if: